carsonzchen/MSiA423_ACE.AI/README.md

 - a) Engineer feature set as predictor variables (4 points, planned)
 - b) Split data into training and validation sets (0 point)
 - c) Build an initial benchmark model for reference (1 point)
-- d) Iteratively develop a set of models with engineered features, optimize parameters to find the best model (4 points)
+- d) Iteratively develop a set of models with engineered features, optimize parameters to find the best model (8 points)
-- e) Validate the model using primary and alternative metrics (1 point)
+- e) Validate the model using primary and potential alternative metrics such as F1-score (1 point)

 * 3. Product development
 * Backlog stories
 - a) Build data pipeline for the project (2 points??)
-- b) Build user iterface prototyupe for the project (4 points??)
+- b) Build user iterface prototype for the project (4 points??)
 - c) Realize all functionality and improve user interface (8 points??)

 * 4. Product tests, refinement, and roll-out